 Unique Features for iPad and Android Tablets

-As much as we don’t want to admit that the iPad is just a big iPhone when it comes to cases, 95% of the criteria for the phone applies to the tablet.
+As much as we don’t want to admit that the iPad or Android tablet is just a big phone, when it comes to cases 95% of the criteria for the phone applies to the tablet.
 But size does matter, and that means that case manufacturers have a bit more room to work with on a tablet than they do a phone, and a few unique features to account for.

 Auto-on.
 Apple’s Smart Covers use magnets to turn on the iPad when the cover opens.
 Look for cases that include this feature.
 Each iPad places the magnets uniquely, so make sure the selected cover works with your iPad’s instant-on feature.

 Keyboard Cases.
 With the iPad Pro, Apple dominated the keyboard market for that class of device, as the Smart Connector hasn’t taken off as a feature for other companies.
 Logitech’s Slim Combo is the only case that includes a Smart Connector feature besides Apple’s.
-The Logitech Slim Combo delivers a full protection experience to the iPad Pro, where Apple leaves the main device naked.
+The Logitech Slim Combo delivers a full protection experience to the iPad Pro, where Apple leaves the main device naked (a feature deficiency fixed in the late 2019 version of the Smart Keyboard Folio).
+Unfortunately, the Slim Combo creates awkward use cases for the iPad without the keyboard, as Logitech choose a proprietary slot opening that isn’t compatible with standard Apple Smart Covers.
 Several products, including those from Toast, UAG and i-Blason bring protection to the iPad Pro without compromising on access to the Apple Smart Connector or use of the Apple Smart Keyboard.

 Many companies make inexpensive Bluetooth keyboard cases.
-One of the best is Zagg’s, Rugged Messenger ($99.99).
+Zagg’s, Rugged Messenger ($99.99) is one of the best.
 The Rugged Messenger certainly brings the protection, but it delivers with an accompanying increase in weight and bulk.
 If you just want a keyboard to complement another case, we suggest the Logitech Keys-to-Go ($69.99) standalone keyboard.